National Director, high school ministry of Cru

-Darryl Smith is the National Director for Student Venture, a ministry of Campus Crusade for Christ to high school students and faculty.
-His previous roles, also with Student Venture, include City Director in Chattanooga, Tenn., and Southeast Regional Director.
-He and his wife, Gwen, have been staff members with Campus Crusade since 1996.
+Darryl Smith is the National Director for the ministry of Cru to high school students and faculty.
+His previous roles, also with this ministry, include City Director in Chattanooga, Tenn., and Southeast Regional Director.
+He and his wife, Gwen, have been staff members with Cru since 1996.
 Darryl and Gwen have 3 children, Ashley, Elliot and Uriah.

 Why did you join Campus Crusade for Christ?